macropay-solutions/laravel-lumen-crud-wizard/README.md

 - only with allowed fields

 #### II.2.
 Read/Get resource
-- also with relations and with appends
+- also with relations, appends, count relations and exist relations

 #### II.3.
 Update/Upsert resource
 - only with allowed fields (or create if not found, if incrementing = false or by custom condition if the identifier is other than the pk)
+- also with relations, appends, count relations and exist relations

 #### II.4.
 Delete resource
 - only if allowed